amitesh18896/Live_Weather_Updates/README.md

 the weather APIs.
 But if you use your web scraping skills, it will be free.

-In the above code, we are searching for a city on Google, and then we are scraping the data about that particular city concerning location, time, info, and weather.
+In the  code, we are searching for a city on Google, and then we are scraping the data about that particular city concerning location, time, info, and weather.
-After running the above Python code you will see an output as shown below.
+After running the  Python code you will see an output as shown below.

 Enter the Name of Any City >>  New Delhi